 HSLDA has decades of experience helping families navigate the homeschool laws in their state—and in defending their right to guide their children’s education.
 If you’re a member, we encourage you to contact our legal team with any questions about your situation.

-We’re also happy to answer questions about your homeschool group, though quite often, the finer points of these queries enter areas of law that are beyond our range of homeschool advocacy—these areas include small-business law, tax law, planning and zoning regulation, labor rules, laws for nonprofits, and many others.
-When a group’s needs cross into business law, we often recommend that the homeschool-group leaders consult attorneys, accountants, and other professionals who specialize in the issues we’ve been discussing.
+We’re also happy to answer questions about your homeschool group, though quite often the finer points of these queries enter areas of law that are beyond our range of homeschool advocacy—such as small-business law, taxes, planning and zoning, labor, rules for nonprofits, and many others.
+When a group’s needs cross into business law, we often recommend that the homeschool group leaders consult attorneys, accountants, and other professionals who specialize in the issues we’ve been discussing.